andrewgremlich/media_organizer/readme.md

 ## Features to build

-- write file creation date as the metadata creation date
+- allow a CLI option to allow organization from file creation dates.

-- allow a CLI option to individually modify creation dates or metadata.
+- option to compress media with copy feature

-- option to compress images (with copy feature)
+- individually modify file metadata and tag metadata (exif, video, id3)